How to Care for Your Spiritual Life

 A hurt is an emotional reaction to another person’s behavior or disturbing situation.
 For instance, you may notice yourself snapping at situations that are not reasonable.
 Begin to deal with this hurt first, by acknowledging it.

 Read: How to Forgive Someone

-Strategically prioritize family, friends, and people you can spend time with that will replenish you.
+Strategically prioritize family, friends, and people that will replenish you.
 Sometimes we think we don’t need people or relationships, but we actually do.
 Although you may not need anything materialistic from your relationships, there are parts of your soul that can be healed and touched deeply by God through those relationships.
 Many leaders don’t have close friends and I believe that’s partially because they don’t prioritize it.
 Just because someone can’t help you to advance in ministry, does not mean they are not your friend.
-Although you are a minister of the Gospel, you are also a human being, and you need to prioritize your God given relationships.
+Although you are a minister of the Gospel, you are also a human being, and you need to prioritize your God-given relationships.
 When you spend time with them, be intentional.